JAlcocerT/RPi/_posts/2023-07-20-rpi-iot-dht11-influxdb.md

 With that, you can feed the DHT [sensor information to Home Assistant](#how-can-i-install-home-assistant) and let go your imagination.

 All of this with docker as well?

 Yes, let's put everything together and create a **[reliable Stack](https://github.com/JAlcocerT/RPi/blob/main/Z_IoT/DHT11-to-InfluxDB/DHT11HomeAssistant-Stack.yml)** that we can share across any other RPi and forget about dependencies.

+You can also use **this project with [HA](#how-can-i-install-home-assistant)** as well!

 Lets get to work.

 >  All the code/configurations are in this post and the [related source code](https://github.com/JAlcocerT/RPi/tree/main/Z_IoT/DHT11-to-InfluxDB) 👇
 {: .prompt-info }